800-450-6118

 Almost every thumb splint is essentially a hand brace with added support to the injured thumb.
 It can be in the form of a brace that restricts all of the fingers or one that restricts only the thumb using a "spica" (technically called a thumb spica).

-The main purpose of this splint is to keep the thumb immobilized while it heals from surgery, injury or disease.
+The main purpose of this splint is to keep the thumb immobilized while it heals from injury or disease.
 By far, the most common reason to wear a thumb splint is either for a thumb sprain or for de Quervain’s tenosynovitis.

 thumb brace and spica